deyran/pro-asp-net-core-6/chapter-05/02-null-state-analysis.md

 ## Ensuring fields and properties are assigned values

 Taking the *Product* class and its *Name* field as an example, this field is a non-nullable (not annotated with a question mark) string type.
 A consequence of using non-nullable types like Name is to be assigned a value when a new instance of the enclosing class is created, and that value would be null.
-And this is a problem because we cannot assign null to a non-nullable property, even indirectly
+And this is a problem because we cannot assign null to a non-nullable property, even indirectly.
+To resolve this issue, developers must assign a default value to this property, ensuring that the Name property is always initialized.
+This solution can be seen in Listing 5-11